Mrowa96/next-store/README.md

 - Then `npm start` to start the app in dev mode
 - App will be available under `http://localhost:3000/`

+### Technical information

+- We use css & sass.
+Sass only if we need variables eg. for breakpoints.

 ## Technical Requirements:

 - Web application should be created using React and Next.JS